- Experience = how many players you get on each report, and whether they’re the type you want

 This guide will show you how to hire the best scout you can.
-If you want to know where you should send your scouts and what type of players you should be looking for, you’ll want to check out my FIFA 18 scouting guide hub page.
+If you want to know where you should send your scouts, what type of players you should be looking for and the best ways to develop your players, you’ll want to check out my FIFA 18 scouting guide hub page.
 I’ll be adding more guides over the next couple of weeks, so make sure to keep checking back.

 Scouting in FIFA 18

 While there have been a number of changes to career mode in FIFA 18, the fundamentals of scouting remain largely the same as in FIFA 17.

 If you’re new to scouting, that means you’ll be given objectives by your board to scout and train new youth players.
 You’ll have to pick a scout, decide where to send him and choose which players to recruit to your academy.
 That’s what this guide will help you to do.

 I’ll also be explaining a few other key concepts, like whether it’s worth picking the best scout you can afford, and what the difference is between a scout’s experience and judgment rating.
 Let’s get started.

 When you go to pick a scout, you’ll immediately notice he has two ratings: one for experience, and one for judgment.
 What do each of those ratings mean?
 We’ll start with experience.

 A scout with a high experience rating is more likely to find the type of player you want him to than a scout with a lower rating.
 In other words, if you tell a scout to search for wingers, you don’t want him to bring you a load of goalkeepers – a higher experience rating will help with that.

 Experience also influences how many players you get on each scouting report.
 The more players you get per report, the higher the chances are that there will be a gem in amongst them.